 Aiming at the development of world wide implementation standards dealing with space debris mitigation, ECSS has proactively contributed to the preparation of ISO 24113.

-ECSS decided to adopt and apply ISO 24133 with a minimum set of modifications, identified in the present document, to account for the reference and applicable space debris mitigation documents existing in Europe and of the needs of the ECSS members.
+ECSS decided to adopt and apply ISO 24133 with a few modifications, identified in the present document, to account for the needs of the ECSS members.

 In 2012, ECSS adopted ISO 24113:2011 with a minimum set of modifications (as per ECSS-U-AS-10C), which were mostly incorporated in ISO 24113:2019.
-Moreover, ISO 24113:2019 represents a significant improvement with respect to the previous ISO 24113:2011.
-Therefore, ECSS decided to adopt and apply ISO 24113:2019 as it was, without any modifications of the requirements.
-However, in the present document a few clarifications with respect to ISO 24113:2019 and its application are provided to account for the needs of the ECSS members.
+ISO 24113:2019 represented a significant improvement with respect to the previous ISO 24113:2011, therefore, in 2019 ECSS decided to adopt ISO 24113:2019 as it was, with only a few clarifications.

+In May 2023, ISO 24113:2023 was issued with an improved, clearer text, but with limited delta requirements with respect to ISO 24113:2019.
+ECSS decided to adopt ISO 24113:2023 with a few modifications and delta requirements to account for the needs of the ECSS members.

-A major clarification addressed in the present document is to stress that space debris mitigation requirements apply to space objects in any bounded Earth orbit and apply also to space objects in unbounded Earth orbits in case there is a risk for interference with the LEO and GEO protected regions.
-Moreover, the present document provides clarifications about the evaluation of the probability of successful disposal based on reliability analyses and about verification methods to be agreed with the approving agents, accounting for existing ECSS implementation practices.
+A few major modifications are addressed in the present document to:

+reduce the number and the orbit lifetime of launch vehicle orbital stages and space debris left in Earth orbit, and to

+reduce the risk of break-up of spacecraft due to an on-board source of energy or to a collision.

+Moreover, the present document provides notes and clarifications with respect to ISO 24113:2023 and references to relevant ECSS standards and handbooks.

 Application